White-chested Emerald

 • Chrysuronia brevirostris brevirostris

-Distribution: Eastern Venezuela, Guyana, Suriname, and extreme northern Brazil (northeastern Roraima).
+Distribution: Eastern Venezuela, Guyana, Suriname, and extreme northern Brazil (northeastern Roraima), mainly in lowland forest, forest edges, and semi-open woodland.

 • Chrysuronia brevirostris orienticola